uujuju1/project-abyss/README.md

 # Project Abyss
 A mod that im starting to work on
-<br> will likely be archived when i lose motivation on continuing this
+<br> will likely be archived when i lose motivation on continuing this (SPOILER) it is
 <br> the way that you can compile or implement it are in the text below

 ## Building for Desktop Testing